-The Ruth Wolfe Linville Scholarship - A scholarship established in 2001, after the death of Ruth Wolfe Linville '29, provides scholarship aid to students majoring in History or in one of the social sciences at Limestone College.
+The Ruth Wolfe Linville Scholarship - A scholarship established in 2001, after the death of Ruth Wolfe Linville '29, provides scholarship aid to students majoring in History or in one of the social sciences at Limestone University.
 In addition to the major, consideration will be given to the applicant's financial need and academic record in high school.

 The Margaret Poole Littlejohn Scholarship Fund - This fund was established in 1974 by Broadus R. Littlejohn, Jr., in honor of his wife, an alumna of the class of 1950.
 The fund supports a scholarship for a music major.